JudeTe/ptt-image-crawler/README.md

 ```
 python crawler.py
 ```

+## Issue reporting
+If you discover an issue with ptt-image-crawler, please report it at https://github.com/JudeTe/ptt-image-crawler/issues, thanks!

 ## License
 This project is licensed under the MIT License - see the LICENSE.txt file for details.